 - Benefit limits, i.e. how much you can claim for each type of treatment

-- Waiting periods that need to be served before you can commence claiming
+- Waiting periods you need to serve before you can claim

-- Exclusions on cover that may prevent claims on certain conditions
+- Exclusions that may prevent claims on certain conditions.

 - Get covered early on while your pet is young and healthy.
+Insure your pet while they’re young and less likely to have pre-existing conditions that your insurer won’t cover.
+As your pet gets older, they’ll gradually have access to fewer policy options and less coverage.
+Getting insurance while your pet is young also generally allows you to keep the same cover throughout their life (provided there’s no break in cover).
 Older pets may not be insurable, or they may develop a condition barring them from cover.
 Just keep in mind that policies become more expensive as pets age.

-In summary: look for a pet insurance policy that is affordable month-on-month, and can cover significant expenses in the event of an accident.
-You should also decide whether or not you’re happy to pay a little extra to get subsided benefits.
+In summary: Look for a pet insurance policy that is affordable month-on-month (or you could opt to pay an annual lump sum), and that can cover significant expenses in the event of an accident or illness.
+You may also want to consider paying a little extra to get subsided routine care benefits.

 Why wouldn’t you be able to claim on your insurance?
-It’s a fair question: you pay premiums each month and take care of your pet, only to be denied a claim at a crucial time.
-These exclusions and restrictions are easy to spot when taking out cover – they’re listed in your Product Disclosure Statement.
-Please be aware that pre-existing conditions, certain dental treatments, and more may be excluded from cover.
+It’s a fair question: you pay monthly premiums and care for your pet, only to be denied a claim at a crucial time.
+These exclusions and restrictions are easy to spot when taking out cover – they’re listed in your PDS.
+Please be aware that pre-existing conditions, certain dental treatments, and other procedures may be excluded from cover.

-Your pet insurance premium is calculated by your insurer determining how likely you are to claim on that policy.
+Your insurer calculates your pet insurance premium by determining how likely you are to claim on that policy.
 The following factors have an impact on premium prices:

-- Take it out cover early in your pet’s life.
+- Take out cover early in your pet’s life.

 - Watch out for common exclusions and restrictions.